 At Owen County Schools, we believe engaging guardians, students, and staff forms the foundation for success in our school community.
 In order to engage the school community, we must maintain current contact information for students and their guardians.
 We are excited to announce the addition of a new online registration process to our district beginning with the 2020-2021 school year.
-Guardians please click on the correct link below to begin your online registration process or please contact the District Enrollment Office at 502-484-4027 to use a registration kiosk.
+Guardians please click on the correct link below to begin your online registration process or please call 502-484-4027 or 502-484-4009 to use a registration kiosk.

 Please click on the video link below to learn more about online registration for parents.

 The online registration process will walk you through a series of steps to enter or confirm information about your student(s), parents or guardians, and emergency contacts.
 Before you begin, please gather the following:

 Parent information -- work and cell phone numbers, email addresses

 Student information -- demographic and health/medication information

 Number of the bus your student will be riding.
 Call 502-484-5175 if unsure of the bus number.

 Proof of residency, such as a piece of mail with physical address, utility bill, etc, will be required for all new students enrolling in Owen County Schools.